thierryarauj0/thierryarauuj0/README.md

 ### Hi, I'm Thierry

--Studying Java
+-Studying Java and Python
+ computer vision is my passion for now

--I have knowledge in Springboot, Mysql, Css and Html
+-I have knowledge in Springboot, Mysql, Css, Html, Mediapipe and Cv2